kl0l69/kl0l69/README.md

 **Location:** Egypt
 **Age:** 21

-I’m a passionate developer who blends creativity and logic to build intelligent, visually engaging, and efficient digital solutions.
+I’m a creative-minded developer who combines logic, design, and innovation to build intelligent and visually refined digital products.
-Focused on AI, Software Development, and UX/UI Design — always learning, building, and innovating.
+Focused on Artificial Intelligence, Software Engineering, and UX/UI — always learning, building, and pushing boundaries.

+---

+## Core Skills
+- Software Development & System Architecture
+- Artificial Intelligence & Machine Learning
+- UX/UI Design & Front-End Development
+- Data Analysis & Automation Systems
+- IoT & Embedded Solutions

+---

+## My Vision
+I believe in merging technology and creativity to design impactful digital experiences that make life smarter, simpler, and more inspiring.
+Every project I work on is driven by curiosity, logic, and a desire for excellence.

 ---